-

 Example:

-update analytics profile ns _analytics_ default_http_profile -dataFormatFile elastic_format.txt
+update analytics profile ns_analytics_default_http_profile -dataFormatFile elastic_format.txt

-You can also specifiy the value of data format file using the GUI.
+You can also specify the value of the data format file using the GUI.
 Navigate to System > AppFlow > Analytics Profiles and click Add.
 On the Create Analytics Profile page, if you select one of the following options for Type, then the Data Format File field appears where you can specify the file name:

 - GLOBAL